akafugu/twidisplay/README.md

 GND - GND
 VCC - 5V

-After everything is hokked up, connect the USB port of the Arduino to your computer, select the correct port in the Tools->Serial Port menu, and press the Upload button.
+After everything is hooked up, connect the USB port of the Arduino to your computer, select the correct port in the Tools->Serial Port menu, and press the Upload button.
 Once programming finished, you should see the display count from 0 to 9999.

 avr-gcc Library
 ---------------